 Phoenix has a smaller population but a larger percentage of whom own and drive cars, which would explain why the distance between Targets and Krogers is greater than in Chicago where more people take public transportation.

 Distance isochrones exclude everything beyond their set parameters which means regional differences on trade area coverage are overlooked.
 In trying to consolidate stores to reduce sales cannibalization what we need to determine is where and to what extent trade areas for Kroger and Target stores overlap.

-Don’t miss our next webinar where we'll model a site selection strategy for Tesco’s new discount chain that increases revenue using spatial data scienceRegister Today!
+Don’t miss our recent webinar on site selection strategies using spatial data scienceWatch Today!

 To expand our search beyond nearby locations we can add travel time isochrones to our simulation.
 Unlike distance, travel time can help us make consolidation decisions that account for factors like consumer preference for convenience and regionally distinct road networks.
 Here we want to create travel time isolines for all remaining Krogers in order to: